 At WakeMed, every decision we make is in the best interest of our patients.

 The top priority for all members of the WakeMed team is to provide outstanding patient care.
-WakeMed supports professional and patient-focused relationships between all members of our staff, and are therefore very dedicated to open communication among all caregivers.
+WakeMed supports professional and patient-focused relationships between all members of our staff and is dedicated to open communication among all caregivers.

-WakeMed employs the latest equipment and technology, and our Nursing Education and Staff Development & Training departments offer comprehensive training, certification and professional development opportunities, allowing our nursing staff to advance their careers and to provide the highest level of quality care to our patients.
+WakeMed employs the latest equipment and technology, and our Nursing Education and Organizational Development departments offer comprehensive training, certification and professional development opportunities, allowing our nursing staff to advance their careers and to provide the highest level of quality care to our patients.

-WakeMed Raleigh Campus provides cardiac patients with easy access to comprehensive services at our state-of-the-art Heart Center.
+The WakeMed Heart Center is home to North Carolina’s leading and most comprehensive heart and vascular program.
 From open heart surgery to cardiac catheterizations and angioplasty, WakeMed nurses are trained to work with a wide range of heart disease patients.
-Physicians' offices, procedure rooms and an Inn providing overnight accommodations for patients and their families are just a few of the unique services under the same roof at the state's busiest Heart Center.
-There are also two adult cardiac intensive care units.
+Physicians' offices, procedure rooms and an Inn providing overnight accommodations for patients and their families are just a few of the unique services under the same roof at the WakeMed Heart Center.

 Emergency & Trauma Services

-As Wake County's only state-designated Level I Trauma Center (one of only six in the state of North Carolina), WakeMed is committed to bringing the highest level of care to its trauma patients.
-WakeMed operates three 24-hour Emergency Departments that treat more than 160,000 patients per year and a children's Emergency Department that treats more than 40,000 children per year.
+As Wake County's only state-designated Level I Trauma Center, WakeMed is committed to bringing the highest level of care to our trauma patients.
+WakeMed operates seven 24-hour Emergency Departments, including the area’s only dedicated, full-service Children’s Emergency Department.
 Nursing staff are specialty-certified in basic, advanced, and pediatric life support and trauma care, and have completed certification as a Mobile Intensive Care Nurse with Wake County.

 Medical/surgical nursing at WakeMed provides an opportunity to work with a variety of specialties, conditions and diagnoses.
 Through patient education and discharge planning, nurses provide continual care to meet the needs of both patients and their families.